 Invited to speak on Indigenous People’s Day in Rhode Island about the Palestinian Genocide

-Started a Podcast Series, “Special Education Without Borders”
+Created the foundation for a Podcast Series, “Special Education Without Borders”

 Became a member of the Comparative & International Education Society’s South Asia Special Interest Group

-Attended the 2025 North American Refugee Health Conference in Niagara Falls, Canada
+Attended the 2025 North American Refugee Health Conference

 My Educator Toolkit